 The Sacrament of Baptism incorporates us into the Church, the Body of Christ, and is our introduction to the life of the Holy Trinity.
 Following the custom of the early Church, Orthodoxy encourages the baptism of infants.
 The Church believes that the Sacrament is bearing witness to the action of God who chooses a child to be an important member of His people.
 From the day of their baptism, children are expected to mature in the life of the Spirit, through their family and the Church.
 The Baptism of adults is practiced when there was no previous baptism in the name of the Holy Trinity.

-- Sponsors must be in good standing in the Orthodox church, at least 12 years old, and if married their marriage must have been performed by a canonical Orthodox priest.
+*Sponsors must be in good standing, at least 12 years old, and if married their marriage must have been performed by a canonical Orthodox priest.

 The Sacrament of Chrismation (Confirmation) immediately follows baptism and is never delayed until a later age.